 New York joins states suing e-cigarette maker Juul

-NEW YORK (AP) — New York has joined the ranks of states suing the nation’s biggest e-cigarette maker, citing deceptive marketing practices that allegedly have contributed to 42 deaths and thousands of injuries nationwide.
+NEW YORK (AP) — New York has joined the ranks of states suing the nation’s biggest e-cigarette maker, Juul Labs Inc., saying the company used deceptive marketing practices to reel in young users.

-In a statement, Juul Labs responded that “while we have not yet reviewed the complaint, we remain focused on resetting the vapor category in the U.S. and earning the trust of society by working cooperatively with attorneys general, regulators, public health officials, and other stakeholders to combat underage use and convert adult smokers from combustible cigarettes.”
+In a written statement, Juul Labs said it had yet to review the lawsuit.

+“We remain focused on resetting the vapor category in the U.S. and earning the trust of society by working cooperatively with attorneys general, regulators, public health officials, and other stakeholders to combat underage use and convert adult smokers from combustible cigarettes,” it said.

+The company previously ended the U.S. advertising campaigns and shut down the social media accounts that are the subject of the lawsuit.
+It also stopped selling most flavors of its e-cigarettes after complaints that they were aimed at attracting young users, not just smokers looking for an alternative to cigarettes.

 In the latest government survey, one in four high school students reported using e-cigarettes the previous month, despite federal law banning sales to those under 18.

-"Juul basically took a page from Big Tobacco's playbook," James, New York state’s highest-ranking law enforcement official, told a news conference at her Manhattan office.
+"Juul basically took a page from Big Tobacco's playbook," James, New York state’s highest-ranking law enforcement officer, told a news conference at her Manhattan office.

-The lawsuit was filed Tuesday in Manhattan state Supreme Court.
+The lawsuit was filed in state court in Manhattan.
 It requires Juul to stop targeting minors and pay fines for various alleged violations.

+The suit comes as health officials have been investigating deaths and illnesses tied to some vaping products.
+Most who got sick said they vaped products containing THC, the high-inducing ingredient in marijuana.
+Officials believe a thickening agent used in black-market THC vaping products appears to be a culprit.

 The Centers for Disease Control and Prevention has reported 42 deaths linked to vaping and 2,172 injuries, according to the federal agency’s latest count.

-Note: This story has been updated to correct that the lawsuit accuses Juul of misleading the public about potential health hazards of e-cigarettes and contributing to a vaping epidemic by touting e-cigarettes as a safer alternative to traditional cigarettes, but it does not claim the company’s marketing practices contributed to 42 deaths and thousands of injuries nationwide.